-Cellectar Biosciences, Inc. (the "Company") is a clinical stage biopharmaceutical company focused on the discovery, development and commercialization of drugs for the treatment of cancer.
-The Company's core objective is to leverage its proprietary phospholipid drug conjugate TM (PDCs TM) delivery platform to develop PDCs that specifically target cancer cells to deliver improved efficacy and better safety as a result of fewer off-target effects.
-The PDC TM platform possesses the potential for the discovery and development of the next generation of cancer-targeting treatments and the Company plans to develop PDCs independently and through research and development collaborations.
+We are a clinical stage biopharmaceutical company focused on the discovery, development and commercialization of drugs for the treatment of cancer.
+Our core objective is to leverage our proprietary phospholipid drug conjugateTM ("PDCsTM") delivery platform to develop PDCs that specifically target cancer cells to deliver improved efficacy and better safety as a result of fewer off-target effects.
+The PDC platform possesses the potential for the discovery and development of the next generation of cancer-targeting treatments, and we plan to develop PDCs independently and through research and development collaborations.